CrossRef/event-data-user-guide/docs/data/ids-and-urls.md

 In cases like this, the final Landing Page is different to that registered with Crossref, so we can't know without following it.

 In some cases, Publisher sites implement checks which prevent automated access, such as requiring cookies and performing redirects using JavaScript.
-For example, trying to resolve the anonymyzed DOI `10.XXX/YYY.06.008` without cookies enabled produces:
+For example, trying to resolve the anonymised DOI `10.XXX/YYY.06.008` without cookies enabled produces:

 | URL | Comment |
 |-----|---------|